Carlos Relvas: Biography

-Carlos Relvas inherited a veritable fortune and extensive land from his parents, but was always held in high regard for his charitability.
+Relvas inherited a large fortune and extensive land from his parents.
+One biography notes his reputation for making charitable donations with his wealth.

-Of an artistic disposition, he soon turned to photography.
-In 1876, he had an opulent atelier built in one of his properties in Golegã, and bought several of the most modern photographic apparatuses from all over Europe.
-His photographic works became very well known and highly valued in Portugal: it did not take long until Carlos Relvas was considered the finest amateur photographer in the country.
-He became a member of the Société française de photographie, and many of his photographs were showcased in several exhibitions, both national and abroad, and won many prizes:
+As an aspiring artist of independent means, he soon turned to photography.
+In 1876, he had an opulent atelier built in one of his properties in Golegã, and bought modern photographic apparatuses from all over Europe.
+His photographic works became well known in Portugal, and he gained a reputation as an accomplished amateur.
+He became a member of the Société française de photographie, and many of his photographs were showcased in exhibitions in Portugal and abroad.
+He won the following prizes: